 Some people were maybe used to see their GP for every illness, minor or major, but the model of delivering primary care is changing to make it sustainable for the future.

-Advanced clinical practitioners/nurses
+Advanced clinical practitioners/physician associate

 The advanced clinical practitioners/nurses deal mainly with urgent problems.
 Health issues that are more acute like respiratory tract infections, acute abdominal pain, severe acute pain etc.